wwcs2026/wwcs2026.github.io/speakers.md

 [Alberto Aletá](https://aaleta.github.io/)

 Dr. Alberto Aletá is a Spanish physicist and data scientist expert on the field of Complex Systems.
 He is mostly known for his work on epidemic modelling, specially during the Covid-19 pandemic.
-However, his interest are very interdisciplinary, with contributions in fields like game theory, sustainable nutrition and social dynamics.
+However, his interests are very interdisciplinary, with contributions in fields like game theory, sustainable nutrition and social dynamics.

 Alberto’s work is characterised by the use of data driven approaches to model dynamical systems and a quest for unraveling the causal mechanisms behind the dynamics observed.
 His works often rely on the use of agent based models, network science, higher order networks and multivariate statistics.